sravan9097/sravanportfolio/src/content/case-studies/beautifulcode-revamp.md

 ## The Challenge

-BeautifulCode wanted a website that felt **geeky yet calm** — designed _by engineers, for engineers_.
+BeautifulCode wanted a website that felt **geeky yet calm**, designed _by engineers, for engineers_.
 The goal: a site that spoke to CTOs and senior devs without the fluff of corporate marketing.

 > “We are engineers who care deeply about our craft.”

-The challenge: capture that authenticity — a **developer-first aesthetic** that’s professional, simple, and real.
+The challenge: capture that authenticity, a **developer-first aesthetic** that's professional, simple, and real.

 ## The Approach